-Beginning Monday, September 7, 2015 through July 2017, the Frankfurt Germany Temple will be closed to accommodate an extensive renovation of the temple.
+On Monday, September 7, 2015, the Frankfurt Germany Temple closed to accommodate an extensive renovation of the temple.

 Situated several miles north of Frankfurt in the historic city of Friedrichsdorf, the Frankfurt Germany Temple stands on elevated land near a major highway where drivers can glimpse its graceful detached spire.
 Ancillary buildings are on site including a residence for the temple president, a temple missionary housing facility, a patron housing facility, and a stake center.
 The immaculate park-like grounds—open to the public—are beautified with colorful shrubs and flowers.